datt/dattdongare/source/about.md

 ---
 layout: page
-title: About
+title: About Datt Dongare | work | BTW Group of companies
-description: 'Datt Dongare a.k.a.
+excerpt: 'Datt Dongare a.k.a.
 Dattatraya Irappa Dongare, Technical Director at BTW Group of companies.'
 permalink: /about/
 ---